Loopring/protocols/DESIGN.md

 }
 ```

 Every operator stakes the same amount of LRC to make the onchain logic as cheap as possible (otherwise we'd have to use weights to give operators with a larger stake more chance to be selected).
-An operator can register itself multiple times to increase its chances to be chosen as the active operator.
+An operator can register itself (by calling `registerOperator`) multiple times to increase its chances to be chosen as the active operator.
+The active operator can be queried by calling `getActiveOperatorIdx`.

-An operator can choose to unregister itself at any time.
-To make sure the operator doesn't have any unproven blocks left an operator can only withdraw the amount he staked after a safe period of time (currently 1 day).
+An operator can choose to unregister itself at any time by calling `unregisterOperator`.
+To make sure the operator doesn't have any unproven blocks left an operator can only withdraw the amount he staked after a safe period of time (currently 1 day) by calling `withdrawOperatorStake`.

 ## Restrictions